vtexdocs/dev-portal-content/docs/guides/VTEX inStore/how-to-manage-instore-data/how-to-create-and-manage-instore-physical-stores-and-sales-associates-in-master-data.md

 ### Create a sales associate

-If you want to create a new sales associate on inStore, you should use the [Create or update entire document](https://developers.vtex.com/vtex-developer-docs/reference/createorupdateentiredocument) endpoint.
+If you want to create a new sales associate on inStore, you should use the [Create new document](https://developers.vtex.com/docs/api-reference/master-data-api-v2#post-/api/dataentities/-dataEntityName-/documents) or the [Update entire document](https://developers.vtex.com/docs/api-reference/master-data-api-v2#put-/api/dataentities/-dataEntityName-/documents/-id-) endpoints.
 Using this request, you will give the sales associate access to inStore and automatically give them the inStore Sales Person role in your account.

 | **Param** | **Value**|
 |---|---|